obicons/k-nearest-neighbor/README.md

 ## What needs done?

 I still need to read input from a file and do a few more things to make JARVIS actually usable.
 A lot of the hardwork is done, though.

+## TODO
+   * Implement file reader so we can work with user's data.
+   * Take user's data, normalize it, and graph it.
+   * Find the points closest to our unknown.